STORYTELLING THROUGH DANCE

 Rosa Dances with Wolves follows Rosa, a young woman who is kidnapped by a band of wolves to help pay her grandma's debt.

 Where the Trees Walk tells the story of Rousseau, a child who is taken away from her parents when they arrive to the compound running away from their war torn country.

-Where the Trees Walk will make its premiere at the Reading Public Library Steps.
+Dance pieces from these plays will make their premiere at the Reading Public Library Steps.
 A question and answer section will follow the performance.